Parmila Tokas

 Parmila Tokas is an Indian politician and is member of the Sixth Legislative Assembly of Delhi and Seventh Legislative Assembly of Delhi.
-She is a member of the Aam Aadmi Party and represents R K Puram (Assembly constituency) of Delhi.
+She is a member of the Aam Aadmi Party and represented R K Puram (Assembly constituency) of Delhi.

 Early life and education

 Parmila Tokas was born in Dhansa village in Delhi.
 Her highest attained educational qualification is HSC from Government Sarvodaya Girls Senior Secondary School, Dhansa.
 Tokas is a businessperson by profession.
 In 2013, her husband Dheeraj Kumar Tokas had contest from the same constituency but lost the election.

 Political career

 Parmila Tokas is a member of the Aam Aadmi Party.
 Her term as MLA in the Sixth Legislative Assembly of Delhi is her first term.
 She defeated Anil Kumar Sharma of BJP by a margin of 19,068 votes in the 2015 Delhi Legislative Assembly elections.
 She represents R K Puram (Assembly constituency) of Delhi.

 On 22 December 2015, a complaint was filed by a Central Public Works Department, India worker against Tokas and her husband for an alleged assault against the worker in which several members of the AAP's women's wing took part.